Halfway Houses in Tuscaloosa, AL

 • Accepts cash or self-payment

-• Health education services, hepatitis education, counseling and support and individual counseling
+• Group counseling, substance use education and hepatitis education, counseling and support

 Pines And Cady Hill Recovery Center - 51.6 miles from Tuscaloosa, AL

-Pines And Cady Hill Recovery Center is a sober living home in Columbus, Mississippi, 39701 zip code.
+Pines And Cady Hill Recovery Center is a halfway house in Columbus, Mississippi, 39701 zip code.

 Address: 1011 Main Street, Columbus, MS 39701 in Lowndes County